Adding basil to traditional Italian-American shrimp scampi gives it a boost of sweet flavor to balance the lemon and garlic in the dish.

 Originally Published On: June 23, 2021

-Shrimp Scampi with Basil
+Garlic Shrimp Scampi Pasta with Sweet Basil

 Ingredients